SoftWiser-group/MaCon/README.md

 - Data split:

-In this step, we will divide the data into train set, test set and user history sample set.
+In this step, we will divide the data into training set, test set and user history sample set.
-Make sure that dataSplit.py and Instagram.data are under same dictionary.
+Make sure that dataSplit.py and Instagram.data are under the same dictionary.
 Execute the python script:
 ```
 python dataSplit.py